ooker777/docs-1/docs/en/Template/index.md

 - [Mkdocs Callout](https://pypi.org/project/mkdocs-callouts/)
 - [Custom tags attributes](https://pypi.org/project/mkdocs-custom-tags-attributes/)

-> [!info] Superfences & dataview
+> [!info] Superfences & dataviewjs
-> You will spot that I added a [`custom fences`](https://facelessuser.github.io/pymdown-extensions/extensions/superfences/) for dataview.
-Sorry, dataview is not supported by mkdocs nor Obsidian Publisher.
-This custom fences will hide every dataview and dataviewjs block.
+> You will spot that I added a [`custom fences`](https://facelessuser.github.io/pymdown-extensions/extensions/superfences/) for dataviewjs.
+Sorry, dataviewjs is not currently supported by mkdocs nor Obsidian Publisher.
+This custom fences will hide every dataviewjs block.
 > It will, so, prevent display stange block in your markdown file.
 If you need to display it as code, change the language (like `js` for example).

 ## Oh no, a bug!